stark-t/PAI/scripts/cluster/readme.md

 Note that, all absolute paths in a job script (except in the SBATCH header) can also be written relative to the home directory with the tilde (~) symbol.
 For example:
 ```
-/home/sc.uni-leipzig.de/sv127qyji/PAI/detectors/yolov5 # can be written as
+/home/sc.uni-leipzig.de/%u/PAI/detectors/yolov5 # can be written as
 ~/PAI/detectors/yolov5
+# %u refers to the user_name
 ```

 Comments about some of the `train.py` options: